gvwilson/sensibleadventures/shapers/shapers.md

 Natural aristocrats,
 eagles are quick to take offense, and their keen eyesight makes them natural guards and scouts.
-Like other birds, they cannot actually fly, but are able to glide for short distances.
+Eagles cannot fly by default, but are able to learn.

 -   Carnivorous.